 A Crisis Responder holding a designation of Basic must fulfill the minimum training requirements set forth herein, be a member in good standing with their local Christian church, provide a written testimony of salvation through Jesus Christ and an ecclesiastical letter (letter of good standing) from their pastor.

 Testimony and Ecclesiastical Letter

 Crisis Response Ministry requires all volunteers to be active members in a Christian church.
-Potential volunteers must provide a testimony of their faith as well as an Ecclesiastical Recommendation Letter from their pastor or leader at their local church that they attend.
+Potential volunteers must provide a testimony of their faith as well as an Ecclesiastical Recommendation Letter from their pastor or leader at their local Christian church that they attend.

 All volunteers must pass a minimum background check every year and drug test (if requested).
 A volunteer arrested or convicted of a family violence offense, sexual assault related offense, driving under the influence of alcohol or drugs, shall be disqualified from serving as a CRM volunteer.
 Additionally, any person convicted of a felony, class A or B misdemeanor or anyone who must register as a sex offender will be disqualified as a volunteer.

 CRM recognizes that certain misdemeanor charges cover a wide range of offenses some of which are less serious than others or such convictions may have occurred early in a person’s life and their life since that occurrence reveals a marked positive change in behavior.
 The range of possibilities is too broad to cover in a policy manual, thus CRM has established an appeals process where any Chapter director, through the Executive Director may appeal a disqualification to the Board of Directors or such other subcommittee as may be identified by the Board of Directors to hear the appeal.
 If the Board establishes a subcommittee to hear such appeals, their decision shall be presented to the Board of Directors for final approval.
 The Board of Director’s decision on the appeal shall be final.